cjpardodelahoz/cyanolichen_networks/docs/lichen_seq_processing.md

 sbatch scripts/lichen_sequencing/multiscale/collapse_multiscale_its_rbclx.sh
 ```

 ***Notes:*** I reran ITSx and removed duplicates of P8337 and P10089 from the ITS ABMI seqs because I realized they are chimeras.
+I also expanded the ABMI dataset from Pardo-De la Hoz et al. by adding 393 ITS sequences from *Peltigera* and 10 *rbcLX* sequenced of *Nostoc*.
+The majority of the ITS sequences were generated as part of the previous study but were not published in it because the *Nostoc* sequencing had failed for those specimens.
+Only a few of the specimens (PA4100s) were sequenced in this study as part of the ONT lichen sequencing.
 This haplotype clustering only considered ITS sequences with > 450 bp and *rbcLX* sequences with > 700 bp